Teresa Herrera Trophy

-The Teresa Herrera Trophy (Trofeo Teresa Herrera) is an annual pre-season football tournament hosted by Deportivo La Coruña at the Estadio Riazor.
+The Teresa Herrera Trophy (Trofeo Teresa Herrera) is an annual pre-season football tournament hosted by Deportivo de A Coruña at the Estadio Riazor.

-Established in 1946, the tournament is usually held in August, and since 1990 it always features local club Deportivo.
+Established in 1946, the tournament is usually held in August, and since 1990 it has always featured local club Deportivo.

-The trophy was named after Teresa Margarita Herrera y Pedrosa (1712–1791), a philanthropist born in A Coruña that dedicated her life to the poor, using her house as shelter for sick and poor women in the city.
+The trophy was named after Teresa Herrera (1712–1791), a philanthropist born in A Coruña who dedicated her life to helping the poor and used her house as shelter for sick and poor women in the city.
 In 1791 she founded the Hospital de la Caridad ("Charity Hospital"), specially dedicated to maternity and orphanage.

 History

-First played in 1946, the competition originally began as a means to raise money for the poor of the city of A Coruña in Galicia, Northern Spain.
-The trophy is named in honour of an 18th-century local woman who was famed for her work with the region's poor.

-The first match in 1946 was a game between Sevilla and Athletic Club; Sevilla won the match 3–2.
+The competition, which was first played in 1946, originally began as a means of raising money for the poor in the city of A Coruña.
+The first edition was played between Sevilla and Athletic Club; Sevilla won the match 3–2.